DVHA Grounds and Show Rules

 confined by the show committee.

-judge, coats and ties may be omitted in hot weather.
-Competitors should
+coats and ties may be omitted in hot weather.
+Competitors should consult

-present.
 If a horse is required to be lunged during a show, DVHA has designated certain

 rings for use.
-All exhibitors should check with the
+All exhibitors should check with the show chairman for

-national governing body rules shall apply.
+governing body rules shall apply.
 All questions not covered by these rules shall

-be decided by the show chairman whose decision shall
+be decided by the show chairman whose decision shall be final.

 D. DRESSAGE COMPETITION RULES